 Check out Why Goal Setting Is Important to a Fulfilling Life for more proof of the incredible power of goal setting.

 Give You Feedback

-Once you start setting goals, you’ll be able to understand yourself better.
+Once you start setting goals, you’ll be able to understand yourself better and set for yourself the best action plans.
 Unless you’re living inside of your dream, it’s going to be difficult knowing if that’s where your true desires lie.
 When you’re setting goals and accomplishing them, you’re getting intimate feedback from your inner self.

 You’ll start understanding what it is you truly want out of life.
 Until you start experiencing life, it won’t be so straightforward what your true dreams are.